Perl/PPCs/ppcs/ppcTODO-attributes-v2.md

 ## Abstract

-Jointly:

-* define a new way that attribute definitions can be introduced such that the parser can invoke the third-party custom logic they provide; and additionally
+Define a new way that attribute definitions can be introduced such that the parser can invoke the third-party custom logic they provide; and additionally

-* define more extensive kinds of magic-like structure for attaching custom behaviour onto existing Perl data structures, such as variables, subroutines, and parts thereof.

-These two ideas are presented together in one document because, while there could be some valid use cases of each on its own, it is the combination of the two that provides most of the power to create extension modules that can extend the language in new ways.

 Throughout this document, the term "third-party" means any behaviour provided by additional modules loaded into the interpreter; whether these modules are shipped with the core perl distribution, on CPAN, or privately implemented by other means.
 This is distinct from true "builtin" behaviours, which are provided by the interpreter itself natively.

 ## Motivation

-### Attributes

 The Perl parser allows certain syntax elements, namely the declaration of variables and subroutines, to be annotated with additional information, called "attributes".
 Each attribute consists of a name and optionally a plain string argument, supplied after a leading colon after the declaration of the name of the element it is attached to.